StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-notifications/notifiers/mattermost.md

   **Username**

-  A username that will appear as the sender of the message in Mattermost.
+  The username that will appear as the sender of the message in Mattermost.
 This will override the default username set in the endpoint configuration.
 Select **Add Variable** to dynamically insert values using available variables.

   **Template**